Examine On Your Own

 Everything you create (pictures, videos, papers and presentations) is an important reflection of who you are, what you know and what you can do.
 As time goes on, saving these artifacts will help you assess your journey and provide concrete examples of your work for others.
 Utilize digital storage options such as OneDrive, Dropbox, or iCloud to save your created artifacts.

-Engagements catalogued through My UofSC Experience are visible on your My UofSC Experience record and are eligible to be included on your co-curricular transcript.
+Engagements cataloged through My UofSC Experience are visible on your My UofSC Experience record and are eligible to be included on your co-curricular transcript.

 Garnet Gate can help you save and document experiences such as Off-Campus Community Service, Off-Campus Employment, Internships, Carolina Engage Grant experiences, and personally developed experiences.